winiiee/React-useState-hook/README.md

 -initialize state by calling ‘useState’ function within the functional component -this function takes an initial value as an argument and returns an array with two elements: current state and a function to update that state const[count, setCount] = useState(0);
-count is the current state
-setCount is a function that updates the count state
+count is the current state and setCount is a function that updates the count state

 3)Where to use?
 -use the state in the component’s JSX or logic